 Scan detection methods range from monitoring for simple thresholds and patterns, such as number of ports connected to from a single origin over a period of time, to probabilistic models based on expected network behavior.
 Network intrusion detection systems and firewalls are usually configured to detect scans, but scanners can attempt to avoid some common detection rules by altering their scanning rate, accessing ports out of order, or spoofing their source address.

-ExtraHop user?
-Here's the free bundle that identifies instances of network and port scanning by leveraging detailed metrics about the protocols most often used and patterns typical of scanning attempts.
-The bundle also tracks relevant metrics over longer periods of time to account for attackers that intentionally perform slow, drawn out scans to avoid detection.
+ExtraHop users, click here for the bundle that automatically identifies instances of network and port scanning as well as tracks attackers that intentionally perform slow, drawn out scans to avoid detection.